crashoverride777/swifty-ads/README.md

 # SwiftyAds

-A Swift library to display banner, interstitial, rewarded videos and native ads from Google AdMob and supported mediation partners.
+A Swift library to display banner, interstitial, rewarded and native ads from Google AdMob and supported mediation partners.

 # 2021 Roadmap